-Our Credit, Security and Guarantee Agreements (2022 Loan Agreements) with MidCap Financial Trust and MidCap Funding IV Trust contains restrictive covenants that limit our operations
+We have defaulted under our Credit, Security and Guarantee Agreements (2022 Loan Agreements) with MidCap Financial Trust and MidCap Funding IV Trust and have become obligated to repay certain amounts outstanding thereunder; the remaining balance continues to be governed by restrictive covenants that limit our operations and allow the lenders to call our loans if there is an event of default.

-Pursuant to the terms of our Term Loan with MidCap Financial Trust and our Revolver Loan with MidCap Funding IV Trust, as amended (collectively MidCap and the Loans), we have borrowed \$20.0 million and may become eligible to borrow up to an additional \$20.0 million upon achievement of certain events.
-If we are not in compliance with the financial covenants of the 2022 Loan Agreements, it is unlikely that MidCap will offer to extend the additional \$20.0 million of debt financing.
-The 2022 Loan Agreements with MidCap contain various restrictive covenants and other restrictions, including, among other things:
+Pursuant to the terms of our Term Loan with MidCap Financial Trust and our Revolver Loan with MidCap Funding IV Trust, as amended (collectively MidCap and the Loans), we have borrowed \$20.0 million and may become eligible to borrow up to an additional \$15.0 million upon achievement of certain events.
+As of September 30, 2023, we were not in compliance with certain minimum revenue covenants of the 2022 Loan Agreements.
+As a result of this non-compliance, MidCap provided us with notice that it intends to require us to repay \$15 million in November 2023 under the 2022 Term Loan Agreement.
+In addition, as a result of such non-compliance, MidCap has indicated that it will not offer to extend the additional \$15.0 million of debt financing.
+We may not be able to replace the cash we intend to use to repay the outstanding amount to MidCap in November 2023 through financings, or refinance the additional amount outstanding, and our operations may be materially impacted.

+In addition, the 2022 Loan Agreements with MidCap contain various other restrictive covenants and other restrictions, including, among other things:

-- a minimum revenue covenant; - on our ability to transfer all or part of our business or property, except for inventory in the ordinary course of business, surplus or obsolete equipment, permitted liens, transfers of cash permitted by the agreement or certain other transfers; - on our ability to change our business or move our offices; - on our ability to liquidate or dissolve or merge or consolidate with another entity, or acquire another entity; - on our ability to incur debt or encumber our assets; and - on our ability to pay dividends or make investments, other than permitted investments.
+- on our ability to transfer all or part of our business or property, except for inventory in the ordinary course of business, surplus or obsolete equipment, permitted liens, transfers of cash permitted by the agreement or certain other transfers; - on our ability to change our business or move our offices; - on our ability to liquidate or dissolve or merge or consolidate with another entity, or acquire another entity; - on our ability to incur debt or encumber our assets; and - on our ability to pay dividends or make investments, other than permitted investments.